YoavNaaman/YoavNaaman/README.md

 - 👋 Hi, I’m @YoavNaaman
 - 👀 I’m a Software developer focused on back-end technologies.
-- 🌱 I’m currently learning everything I can ... (including arcitecture design and web security)
+- 🌱 I’m currently learning everything I can ... (including architecture design and web security)

 <!---
 YoavNaaman/YoavNaaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.